VivienLN/jquery.kiss-slider/README.md

 * `clean`

 	Removes all slides from DOM, except for the current one, and internally updates currentIndex.
+Does not call refresh().

+* `refresh`

+	Visually updates slider.
+Call it after you alter the DOM inside the slider.

 * `next`